arantesxyz/MinecraftPing/readme.md

 ## License

-See [MineStat](https://github.com/ldilley/minestat/) license, the main ping code idea came from there.
+See [MineStat](https://github.com/ldilley/minestat/) license, the idea came from there.

 The rest, do whatever you want with it.